open-amt-cloud-toolkit/docs/docs/General/createProfileACM.md

 In addition to a CIRA Config and an ACM Profile, ACM requires the creation of a Domain profile.

-Intel AMT checks the network DNS suffix against the provisioning certificate as a security check.
+Intel® AMT checks the network DNS suffix against the provisioning certificate as a security check.
 During provisioning, the trusted certificate chain is injected into the AMT firmware.
 AMT verifies that the certificate chain is complete and is signed by a trusted certificate authority.

 **To create a domain:**